 Temperature-wise, the weather is coolest from December to March, which is the peak winter season.
 From April onward, the summer heat starts building and gets quite unbearable, so visiting isn't advisable then.
 During the monsoon season, from June to September, the Little Rann of Kutch fills with water.

 One of the best times to visit the sanctuary is just after the monsoon and breeding season, in October to November.
 The grasslands are fresh and tender for grazing, and foals can often be seen out playing.

-Entry into the sanctuary is charged per vehicle of up to five people.
+Entry into the sanctuary is charged per vehicle of up to six people.
 During the week, from Monday to Friday, the rate is 600 rupees for Indians and 2,600 rupees for foreigners.
-It increases by 25% on Saturdays and Sundays.
+It increases by 25% on Saturdays and Sundays, and 50% on holidays including Diwali, Navratri, Holi, Christmas, and New Year's Day.
 It's necessary for a sanctuary guide to accompany visitors on safaris.
-Expect to pay around 200 rupees for that.
-There's also a camera charge of 200 rupees for Indians and 1,200 rupees for foreigners.
+Expect to pay about 200-300 rupees for that.
+There's also a camera charge of 200 rupees for Indians and a costly 1,200 rupees for foreigners.

 The cost of the jeep safari is additional and is often included as part of the packages offered by accommodations.
 Otherwise, you can expect to pay 2,000-3,000 rupees per vehicle.

 It's possible to go on organized jeep and minibus safaris from Dhrangadhra, Patadi or Zainabad.
 There are also private jeeps for hire at these places.
 Dhrangadhra has the most options for transport and accommodations.